Getting Started: Basic Personal Cybersecurity for Everyone (3 Easy Tips)

 Whether you consider yourself an advanced user or a beginner, it’s highly recommended to use a password manager to handle creating strong, unique passwords to both create strong passwords and securely store them.
 With proper and frequent use, password managers help users ensure their passwords are both strong and unique.

 Ideally, users would use passphrases over passwords.
-Passphrases are longer and when sufficiently randomized, substantially hard(er) to crack or guess.
+Passphrases are longer and when sufficiently randomized, substantially hard(er) to crack or guess, even if their hashed or hashed and salted forms are leaked.

-However, many services and apps may impose character limits/requirements, which could make generating a viable passphrase difficult.
-Password managers typically have password generators that take user defined parameters, making it easier to accommodate logins where such restrictions are in place.
+However, I recognize many services and apps may impose character limits/requirements, which could make generating a viable passphrase difficult.
+Password managers typically have password generators that take user defined parameters when generating a strong password, thus making it easier to accommodate logins where such restrictions are in place.

 Users should avoid creating passwords that are easily guessable and/or too short.
 Storing passwords in password managers is preferable to writing them down - even if the password manager is cloud-based, assuming security and infrastructure transparency are apparent.